Unseen Media

 My Role

-For this project, I served as a product designer and UX researcher.
+For this project, I served as a product designer and researcher.

 Customer Discovery